arackaf/micro-graphql-react/readme.md

 | `cache`  | The actual cache object.
 You can enumerate its entries, and update whatever you need.|
 | `refresh`   | Refreshes the current query, from cache if present.
 You'll likely want to call this after modifying the cache.  |

 Many use cases follow.
-They'll all be based on an hypothetical book tracking website since, if we're honest, the Todo example has been stretched to its limit—and also I built a book tracking website and so already have some data to work with :D
+They're based on an hypothetical book tracking website since, if we're honest, the Todo example has been stretched to its limit—and also I built a book tracking website and so already have some data to work with :D

 The code below was tested on an actual GraphQL endpoint created by my [mongo-graphql-starter project](https://github.com/arackaf/mongo-graphql-starter)

-All examples use the `query` decorator, but the format is identical with the `GraphQL` component.
+All examples use the `query` decorator, but the format is identical to the `GraphQL` component.

 #### Use Case 1: Hard reset and reload after any mutation

-Let's say that whenever a mutation happens, we want to immediately invalidate any related queries' caches, and reload the current queries from the network, in order to see the latest results.
+Let's say that whenever a mutation happens, we want to immediately invalidate any related queries' caches, and reload the current queries from the network.
 We understand that this may cause a book that we just edited to immediately disappear from our current search results, since it no longer matches our search criteria, but that's what we want.

 The hard reload method that's passed makes this easy.
 Let's see how to use this in a (contrived) component that queries, and displays some books.